 In some regions of Italy you can literally purchase a house (!)
 For instance in Liguria, Sicily, Piedmont, or Abruzzo local authorities are offering houses for a gross price in an attempt to improve the situation of sparse population in small town and villages.
 Obviously one shouldn’t expect the house to be in a perfect condition ready for living, however it’s still a property in Italy!

 In the capital of France for the same dollar you can only afford a bottle of drinking water, and of course from the supermarket, not from a restaurant.
+P.s.
+But don’t worry, there are actually quiet a lot of free things to do in Paris, so your wallet is safe anyway!

 In a cheap Budapest bar for the same amount of money you can buy traditional strong drink, called “palinka”.
 However, if you prefer not to risk it, just order some good old gin or tequila.